 Avalanche Risk & Closures

 Heavy snowfall can create a serious risk of avalanches.
 The ski resort grooms their slopes to reduce the possibility of an avalanche, however there is no way to completely eliminate it in groomed or natural areas.
+Outside of the ski area, no avalanche mitigation or monitoring exists in the Spring Mountains, so visitors are encouraged to learn about avalanche risks, watch the weather and avoid the backgrountry when there is lots of heavy or wet snow.
 If there is a closure order put into effect in the Spring Mountains, it will be linked here.